Housing Rehabilitation Programs

 Accessibility modifications needed for the elderly and disabled are also eligible under this program.
 These improvements must directly affect the immediate livability of the home and the applicants cannot wait for these items to be installed through the Housing Rehabilitation Program.

-Homes in need of more extensive, but less urgent repairs and/or replacements that are not eligible for the Emergency Program (such as cabinetry, upgrading electrical systems or addressing aging heating/cooling systems that are operable) may be addressed through the Housing Rehabilitation Program.
+Homes in need of more extensive, but less urgent repairs and/or replacements that are not eligible for the Emergency Program (such as cabinetry, upgrading electrical systems or addressing aging heating/cooling systems that are operable) may be addressed through the Green Housing Rehabilitation Program.

 Frequently asked Questions: